Sokoto Nigeria Travel Guide

 Widely available in local eateries and homes.

-Find this in nearly all local restaurants.
+Find this in most of the local restaurants.

 A popular street food and breakfast item.